a-r-d/a-r-d.github.io/_posts/2018-02-16-first-attempt-at-systematic-trading-algorithms.markdown

 As it turns out, there are many ways to do this.
 The most common way probably being using moving averages or other [well known indicators](https://www.investopedia.com/articles/trading/12/using-trading-indicators-effectively.asp) designed to find trends.
 A moving average is simple: you just average the last n periods in a market to get the current value.
 E.g. a 50 day moving average is simply the average of the last 50 closing day prices of a given market.
 There are many types of moving averages but this is the main idea.

 In this blog post I am going to be using two sets of moving averages as the indicators, and when they cross I am going to use this as the buy or sell signal.
-This is the famous MACD (Moving Average Convergence Divergence).
-In fact in Covel's book many people say they simply use moving averages and he includes a paper that outlines how a simple moving average cross system beats many buy and hold strategy.
+This is the famous MACD [(Moving Average Convergence Divergence)](https://www.investopedia.com/terms/m/macd.asp).
+In fact in Covel's book many people say they simply use moving averages and he includes a paper that outlines how a simple moving average cross system beats many buy and hold strategies.

 ## OK, Second, How does one "Systematically Trade"?

 Systematic trading just means you develop a trading strategy that is rules based.
 You follow the rules of the system and implement it.
 This is algorithmic trading, with your rule set being the algorithm.
 You can implement the system manually or you can write a computer program to do it for you.
 Being an engineer I want to automate things and develop systems that make the right decisions without human input.
 So obviously I want to automate my system.

 The other advantage of automating your trading system is that it takes the temptation to override it out of it.
 Complete automation forces you to adhere to your system.
-I am an experienced investor but not much of a trader, so it is very advantageous to avoid this possible pitfall.
+I am an experienced investor but not much of an active trader, so it is very advantageous to avoid this possible pitfall.

 [Quantopian](https://www.quantopian.com/home) is a company that gives you a platform to build and backtest trading systems.
 Everything is in python and they have data for a lot of markets that goes back pretty far.
 I started out using Quantopian, but I ended up switching to [QuantConnect](https://www.quantconnect.com/), which is similar but actually has live trading.
 For a monthly fee QuantConnect will let you trade your algorithm live against your [Interactive Brokers](https://www.interactivebrokers.com) account.
 You can write your code in either Python or C# here.